kresusapp/kresus/CONTRIBUTING.md

   whenever a server source file is changed), spawn a client server on localhost:8080 and opens the index page on a browser (which gets reloaded every time a client file is touched).

-If you have the `ECONNREFUSED` error after typing `yarn dev` command, you need to copy the file `./support/docker/config.example.ini` to `config.ini` at the root of the project.
-Then, you just have to complete the `type` and `sqlite_path` fields.

 If dev mode doesn't work, under Unix based operating systems (Linux, MacOS), you might need to [increase the number of inotify nodes](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit).